 Regardless of your purpose, your template should end with a story – after all the questions have been answered, does this person seem real?
 Do their characteristics align in order to create a realistic avatar of a person that might actually exist?
 Do you feel like you understand them, their desires and motivations, and do you feel more prepared to create a marketing plan specifically for them?

-In order to better understand how your buyer personas should look like, here are a couple of comprehensive examples of buyer personas
+In order to better understand how your buyer personas should look like, here are a couple of comprehensive buyer personas examples

 Coffee shop marketing persona